Shock, shame among some Muslims as Afghan accused of New Mexico murders | Law-Order

 "His hatred of Shi'ites might have had something to do with it," Akbar said.
 Syed was from the Sunni branch of Islam and prayed together at Albuquerque's Islamic Center of New Mexico mosque with most of the victims, three of whom were from the Shi'ite branch of Islam.
 All four victims were of Afghan or Pakistani descent.
 One was killed in November, the other three in the last two weeks.

-Syed was formally charged with killing Aftab Hussein, 41, on July 26 and Muhammed Afzaal Hussain, 27, on Aug.
-1. Police said on Tuesday they were working with prosecutors on potential charges for the murders of Naeem Hussain, 25, a truck driver killed on Friday, and Afghanistan native Ahmadi, 62, shot dead on Nov.
+Syed, who made his first appearance in court Wednesday, was formally charged with killing Aftab Hussein, 41, on July 26 and Muhammed Afzaal Hussain, 27, on Aug.
+1. Police said on Tuesday they were working with prosecutors on potential charges for the murders of Naeem Hussain, 25, a truck driver killed on Friday, and Mohammad Ahmadi, 62, shot dead on Nov.
 7, 2021, outside the grocery store he ran with his brother in southeast Albuquerque.

 It was not immediately clear if Syed had retained a lawyer.
 His family did not immediately respond to a request for comment but local television station KRQE News 13 quoted them as saying they believed he was innocent.
 Palestinian-American Samia Assed said the Muslim community of around 4,000 in the city of over half a million people had work to do to prevent violence they left behind in countries like Afghanistan and Pakistan.